rajatdotwal/github-test/README.md

 # github-test
-training github for basic of git workflow
+learning github for basic of git workflow